3 Mental Shifts That Will Make You a Happier Mom

 Mental Shift #1: Focus your energy

-In this day of social media, moms can get so fractured and sidetracked by the hundreds of thousands of expectations pinned on Pinterest and shared on Instagram or Facebook.
+In this day of social media, moms can get so fractured and sidetracked by the hundreds of thousands of expectations on Pinterest, Instagram, TikTok, Snapchat, and Facebook.
 Step back from the device!
 Look at yourself and your kids and choose just a few family activities you can and want to do to.
 Then repeat these few things.
 Kids love traditions!

 I remember reading a story about a busy mom who had a job outside of the home.
 Every Thursday evening she came home and baked her kids’ favorite chocolate caramel cake.
 Same cake every Thursday.
 And her kids looked forward to it every week.

 Recently I read the New York Times bestseller Essentialism: The Disciplined Pursuit of Less by Greg McKeown.
 The author flies all over the world consulting with CEO’s to help them increase their effectiveness.

 McKeown’s mantra goes something like this: Figure out what really makes a difference, what one thing you can do that will be your biggest contribution, and start saying NO to everything else.
 This discipline will help you make a mile of progress on one project instead of a millimeter of progress on 10 (or 100!) projects.